carbon-design-system/carbon-website-archive/src/content/tutorial/introduction/introduction.md

 - Add Carbon styling with a custom build
 - Use the Carbon UI shell for global navigation
 - Use the grid and various Carbon components
-- Build and validate a form with various input types
-- Render interactive data in the data table component

 ## Install prerequisites